-This pita bread, made with whole-wheat flour and whole-milk yogurt, is full-flavored and has a pleasant chew.
+Pita bread is a yeast-leavened flatbread from the Mediterranean and Middle East.
+We make ours with whole-wheat flour and whole-milk yogurt for full flavor and a pleasant chew.
+Yogurt is common in some flatbreads but is generally not used in pita.
+We, however, found it helped produce a soft, elastic dough and a tender, but slightly chewy baked bread.
 To ensure the breads puff nicely and form pockets, they're baked two at a time on a heated baking steel or stone.
-We preferred a stand mixer for making the dough, but a food processor did the job, too.
+We preferred a stand mixer for making the dough, but a food processor worked, too.
 To make the dough in a processor, combine the flours, yeast and sugar in the workbowl and pulse until combined.
-Add the water, yogurt and 2 tablespoons of the oil and process until a smooth, slightly sticky ball forms, about 1 minute.
+Add the water, yogurt and 2 tablespoons of oil and process until a smooth, slightly sticky ball forms, about 1 minute.
 Add additional water, 1½ teaspoons at a time (up to 2 tablespoons total), if the dough feels too dry.
 Let the dough rest in the processor for 5 minutes, then add the salt and process until smooth and pliable, about 1 minute.
 Knead by hand on a lightly floured counter for 1 minute, then transfer to an oiled medium bowl and turn to coat.
 Cover with plastic wrap and let rise in a warm, draft-free spot until not quite doubled in bulk.
 Continue with the recipe from the third step to shape and bake.
-Store leftover pita in a zip-close bag for up to a day; to wrap the pitas in foil and heat for 4 minutes at 300°F.
+It's not unusual if one or two of the rounds don't puff during baking—the bread will still taste great.
+The ones that do puff will not deflate as they cool.
+Store leftover pita in a zip-close bag for up to a day.
+To warm, wrap the pitas in foil and heat for 4 minutes at 300°F.

 tablespoons grapeseed or other neutral oil, divided